| Laser

 A brief outline on ELA's mission and strategic goals is

-'ELA' -Mission Statement.To promote the use of lasers for
+as follows: 'ELA' -Mission Statement.To promote the use of lasers for

 entertainment purposes.
 It is committed developing a working code of